Nvidia GeForce GTX 1080 Ti Review Roundup: The Hype Is Real – 4K, No Compromises

 — Noticias3D (@Noticias3Dcom) March 6, 2017

 The esteemed ExtremeTech reviewer stated that the GeForce GTX 1080 Ti, even when tackling full-blown 4K gaming at 60fps, does not make any compromises.
-The reviewer further stated that during a test using Rise of the Tomb Raider (the game is very graphics-ready and uses supersampled antialiasing), the GeForce GTX 1080 Ti managed to perform smoothly and consistently without any problems.
+The reviewer further stated that during a test using Rise of the Tomb Raider (the game is very graphics-heavy and uses supersampled antialiasing), the GeForce GTX 1080 Ti managed to perform smoothly and consistently without any problems.

-Ryan Smith AnandTech noted that the GeForce GTX 1080 Ti is a solid graphics card, and it is a significant upgrade over last year’s stellar GTX 1080.
+Ryan Smith of AnandTech noted that the GeForce GTX 1080 Ti is a solid graphics card, and it is a significant upgrade over last year’s stellar GTX 1080.
 Nvidia has made it a point to state that the GTX 1080 Ti performs around 35 percent faster than its direct predecessor.
 Overall, the GeForce GTX 1080 Ti offers around 11.3 TFLOPS of FP32 performance, which roughly translates to an improvement of around 28 percent over the GTX 1080’s shader/texture performance.

-Overall, the GeForce GTX 1080 Ti is one of, if not the most well-rounded GPU in the market.
+Overall, the GeForce GTX 1080 Ti is one of, if not the most well-rounded GPU on the market.
 Considering that it is designed for pure 4K gaming, its asking price of $700 is reasonable.
-While its 4K capabilities is its primary strength, however, it is also the GPU’s main weakness, since players who still utilize sub-4K monitors will get very few advantages from utilizing the GTX 1080 Ti.
+While its 4K capabilities are its primary strength, however, it is also the GPU’s main weakness, since players who still utilize sub-4K monitors will get very few advantages from utilizing the GTX 1080 Ti.
 For players who have already invested in a 4K monitor and a high-end gaming rig, however, the GeForce GTX 1080 Ti is practically a must.

 [Featured Image by Ethan Miller/Getty Images]